Pancreatic Cancer Outcomes

 The goal of any cancer treatment is to achieve the most favorable outcome while minimizing side effects and ensuring the best possible quality of life.
-On average, Moffitt's pancreatic cancer treatment outcomes exceed four times the national average.
+On average, Moffitt's pancreatic cancer survival rates exceed four times the national average.
 The graphs below show the proportion of patients who survived one year and a minimum of five years after initial diagnosis, displayed by the stage of disease at diagnosis.

 Early stage describes cancer in early stage of growth and may differ between cancer types.
 Intermediate stage cancers have grown more deeply into nearby tissue and may have spread to lymph nodes but not to other parts of the body.
 Advanced stage, also called metastatic cancer, means the cancer has spread to other parts of the body.
 No matter the stage of your cancer, Moffitt Cancer Center can help you improve your prognosis and quality of life.

 Early, intermediate and advanced stages at diagnosis correspond to localized, regional and distant SEER stages, respectively.

 - Statistics are based on the November 2021 submission of data from the population-based SEER 17 registries and are based on follow-up of patients into 2019.

 - Statistics are provided by the SEER Program for research purposes only.

 - Moffitt relative survival rates calculated using CNExT software version 184.108.40.206